davidrg/ckwin/doc/attributes.md

   - Is control character (dotted underline?)

-Combined, these would need 7 bits.
-Right now there are two unused, and four more could probably be freed-up giving seven total by:
+Combined, these would need seven bits.
+Right now there are two unused, and four more could probably be freed-up giving six total by:
-- Combining `Underline`, `Erased` and one of the unused bits into a single three bit field.
+- Combining `Underline`, `Erased` and one of the unused bits into a single three-bit field.
 Erased is mutually exclusive with all attributes, so storing it as a kind of underline style should be fine:
     - 0 - Not erased, not underlined
     - 1 - Underlined
     - 2 - Double Underlined